Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 - Are you a board-certified plastic surgeon?

 - Do you have specific experiences with other facial plastic surgeries, such as chin augmentation, hair transplant, or rhinoplasty?
+If not, do you have experience performing cheek surgery and other related procedures?

 - Are the results I am seeking realistic?